Gharyl/Tofu/README.md

 Inspired by iMessage's message reaction, I decided it would be an interesting challenge to mimic the functionality.
 When the user long presses a message, this begins the transition to the next UIViewController.

 First, I use CoreGraphics to take a screenshot of the entire phone screen, including the NavigationBar, which is ommited when simply using 'snapShotView(afterScreenUpdates: Bool)'.
 After receiving the screenshot, I use CoreImage's gaussian blur filter so I can have a UIImage with blur effect without UIVisualEffectView overlay.
+CIFilter also lets us specifies the blur radius, unlike UIVisualEffect which I find too blurry to use in this case.

 This effect is done in a fraction of a second thanks to CoreGraphics.
 The final blurred UIimage is used as the background of the next UIViewController.
 Next, I calculate the point at which the Reaction Menu expands.
 This point varies for each message.
 I calculate this point again when the user taps on a reaction.

 ![](https://media.giphy.com/media/LrUylkZxGbWvTqMC2Y/giphy.gif)
 ![](https://media.giphy.com/media/jYtWZ4S8qmTmLQZWAp/giphy.gif)